refinedev/refine/documentation/docs/packages/data-providers/nestjs-query/index.md

   - GetFields: Get fields from your non-list queries and mutations.
   - GetFieldsFromList: Get fields from your offset-paginated list queries.

-You can use these types to get the fields of your queries/mutations.
+You can use these types to extract the type of selected fields of your queries/mutations.

+See the [Utility Types](#utility-types) section for more information.
 ```

 And then you can use it with hooks: